 Here's my first video lecture on "History of Computer Science (and much more)".

 I remember attending the "First International Conference on the History and Philosophy of Computing" in Ghent in November 2011 where I had a discussion with Pierre Mounier-Kuhn on Alan Turing's legacy and the hype surrounding Turing.
-If I recall well, Mounier-Kuhn and I were two of very few historians (not to mention computer scientists) whom, at that time, openly challenged the aforementioned hype and, in particular, the claim that Alan Turing had invented the modern computer.
-Other professionals, such as Thomas Haigh, jumped on the bandwagon in 2013.
+If I recall well, Mounier-Kuhn and I were two of very few historians (not to mention computer scientists) who, at that time, openly challenged the aforementioned hype and, in particular, the claim that Alan Turing had invented the modern computer.
 In retrospect then, I should have mentioned the following source in my video lecture as well:

 - P. Mounier-Kuhn.
 "Logic and Computing in France: A Late Convergence".
 In: AISB/IACAP World Congress 2012 — History and Philosophy of Programming.
 Ed. by L. De Mol and G. Primiero.
 2012, pp. 44-47.

 Also, I promised in my video the first chapter of my 2016 book Turing Tales: available here.

 - S.C.
 Kleene, Introduction to Metamathematics.
 Princeton, New Jersey: Van Nostrand, 1952.